 I saw this bike at Spokane's bike show in March of 2017 and because it was on my short-list of bikes to seriously think about, I did something I've never done at a show before - I talked to the salesman about the bike.
 I test rode it a few days after the show and traded my V-Strom in on it that same week.
 My initial impressions of the bike were power and smoothness.
 The bike nearly doubles the horsepower of the V-Strom that it replaces.
 When I rip the throttle the bike really pulls on my arms.
 There seems like no end to it.
 Very nimble for a 511 lb bike.
 The seventeen inch tires fore and aft make for very quick handling.
 The brakes are superb, at least compared to the Japanese bikes I've ridden.
 They have to be gently applied or the bike will stop faster than you're ready for.

-Having ridden it now for a couple years, I've really grown to love this bike.
+Having ridden it for three years, I've really grew to love this bike.
 The handling is just awesome.
 Whereas with the V-Strom I felt I could ride the bike to the limit, the Tiger's limits are beyond mine.
 The horsepower is seriously addictive!
 But with all that, it's not a scary bike.
 Well mannered with power to spare - smooth up to the triple digits.
 But when you rip on that throttle you better be prepared for it.
 It has been a great touring bike, carrying as much as I want assuming I load it smart.